Here’s a look at the 9/11 Commission, whose report was released on July 22, 2004.

 Commercial Aviation and Transportation Security, including an Investigation into the Circumstances of the Four Hijackings

-November 27, 2002 - President George W. Bush signs a bill creating the Commission.
+November 27, 2002 - Bush signs a bill creating the Commission.
 Bush also appoints Former Secretary of State Henry Kissinger to chair the commission.

 December 11, 2002 - Former Senator George Mitchell, originally chosen by Democrats to be vice chairman, resigns, saying the workload would be too much and citing potential conflicts of interest with his law firm.

-December 16, 2002 - President Bush appoints former New Jersey Governor Thomas Kean to chair the Commission.
+December 16, 2002 - Bush appoints Kean to chair the Commission.

-March 31 - April 1, 2003 - First public hearings take place.
+March 31 - April 1, 2003 - The first of 12 public hearings take place.
 The focus is hearing from victims and people impacted by 9/11.

 July 8, 2003 - The first interim report is released.